-If you need a hummingbird guide, we recommend North American Hummingbirds: An Identification Guide from Amazon.
+If you need a hummingbird guide, we recommend North American Hummingbirds: An Identification Guide.

-Also, make sure to sign up for our blog notifications!
+Also, make sure to sign up for our bird notifications!

-Now, jump into these identifications by first looking at the expected range of each species.
+Now, jump into these identifications, starting with the expected range of each species.

 Rufous Hummingbird Range Map